jeffvance/openshift-ceph-ex/mysql_ceph_template/README.md

-## Openshift Enterprise + MySQL + Ceph Persistent Volume
+## Starting MySQL Using an OSE Template

-This repo is an example of how to, using the openshift cli (oc), create a very simple mysql application which uses ceph rbd as the persistent store.
+Here is an example of how to, using the openshift cli (oc), create a the mysql application using ceph rbd as the persistent store -- all defined in one OSE template file.

 ### Environment:
 * 2 RHEL 7 VMs for running the openshift enterprise (ose) master and node hosts